 The playwright must attend the public reading and supply scripts for the actors.
 Following the reading, the playwright receives feedback from the audience, actors, and director.
 Public readings occur between November and March, weather permitting.
-Most readings are Saturday "Marathons" (11am - 5pm) of three full-length plays or some number of one acts; a shorter script is read after BPF public meetings November through February.
+Most readings are Saturday (11am - 3pm) of two full-length plays or some number of one acts.
 Generally, scripts are selected two weeks before a reading so that scripts receiving evaluations late in the process are given a fair shot at a public reading.
-The BPF usually manages more than 20 readings every season.

 Phase IV: Selection for Production

 Our producing theaters choose the plays they will produce.
 BPF producing theatres are independent organizations, each with their own tastes, ambitions, and strengths.
 Each theatre chooses the play (or plays) they will produce based on their own criteria.
 A script does not need to have a public reading to be selected, and theaters may select a script from a previous season.

 From June through August, the Festival kicks into high gear as the member theaters produce the plays they've selected.
 Plays are spread across the Baltimore area.
 It is a long standing practice for playwrights to receive an honorariam from the producing theater.